 Best Entertainment Lawyers: London

 Richard Bray is a joint founding partner of the prestigious London-based legal firm Bray & Krais Solicitors.
-His many years of practice put him in good stead for acting on deals in the music space.
+He is one of the best music entertainment lawyers, his many years of practice put him in good stead for acting on deals in the music space.
 He advises record labels and musical acts on areas including touring, exploitation of commercial rights, and corporate sponsorship.
-During his years in private practice, Richard has represented many high profile artists, performers, managers, labels, publishers, and senior executives.
+During his years in private practice, Richard has represented many high-profile artists, performers, managers, labels, publishers, and senior executives.
 He has also represented professional sportsmen and women.
-Richard has been described as “at the top of his game” in terms of the representation of performers in Legal 500, and is recognised by The Legal 500 UK 2020 as a leading individual for his music work.
+Richard has been described as “at the top of his game” in terms of the representation of performers in Legal 500 and is recognized by The Legal 500 UK 2020 as a leading individual for his music work.

 To get in touch with Butler-Ball, contact 44 (0)129 374 2947 or +44 (0)750 125 2707.